gihad/bike-repair-arm/README.md

 # Bike Repair Arm

-This repo documents the creation of a bike repair arm (although it could be used for other things) that when not in use can be concealed and not space.
+This repo documents the creation of a bike repair arm (although it could be used for other things) that when not in use can be concealed and not occupy space.

 ## Here is an image of the complete arm